Machine learning technique for morphological classification of galaxies from the SDSS. I. Photometry-based approach: Results

-Thus, using the data on the absolute magnitudes, color indices, inverse concentration indexes we trained the Random Forest classifier for galaxies with visual morphological types.
-After this, we applied this classifier to the sample of N = 60\,561 galaxies from the SDSS DR9 with unknown types and got their classification, namely, 28\,199 E and 32\,362 L types among them (Fig. ~\ref{fig5}).
-We note that \citep{Calleja2004} using 10-fold cross-validation showed that the homogeneous ensemble of locally weighted regression produces the best results, with over 91 \% accuracy when considering three galaxy types (E, S, and Irr), and over 95 \% accuracy for two types (E and S).
+So, using the data on the absolute stellar magnitudes, color indices, and inverse concentration indexes and coaching by Random Forest and Support Vector Machine classifiers to galaxies with visual morphological types, we applied these criteria to the studied sample of N~= 316\, 031 galaxies with unknown types and got their classification: 141\, 211 of early $E$ and 174\, 820 of late $L$ morphological types (Fig.~\ref{fig3}).
+The examples of galaxy images classified morphologically onto early and late types are given in Fig. \ref{fig5}.